 Surrogacy is legal in Victoria, and every State in Australia.
 Victorian surrogacy arrangements are regulated by the Assisted Reproductive Treatment Act 2008.
-The law was reviewed in 2018-9, and were expected to be reformed in the coming year.
-Read more about the Review and stay up to date with the law reform.
-New Assisted Reproductive Treatment Regulations were made in 2019.
+The laws are in the process of being reformed over a number of years.
+You can keep up with the reforms as they happen.

 The criteria for surrogacy in Victoria includes:

 - The intended parents must have a social or medical need for surrogacy.
 This includes same sex male couples, and opposite sex couples who cannot conceive or carry a baby themselves.
 Read more about qualifying for surrogacy.